shesha-io/docs.shesha/docs/fundamentals/app-settings.md

     - 3.1 `Name` - name of the setting.
 Property name is used when attribute is missing
     - 3.2 `IsClientSpecific` - indicates that the setting is a client-specific
     - 3.3 `EditorFormName` - name of the custom form that is used as a setting editor
+    - 3.4 `IsUserSpecific` - settings that are tailored to individual users

 ### Register a settings accessor
 After creating a settings accessor, we must register it in the PreInitialize method of our module: